Amplifying Maternal, Infant & Early Childhood Home Visiting Impact: A Software Solution

 Promoting healthy mothers, infants and children is a core component of Maternal, Infant and Early Childhood Home Visiting.
 The lack of early identification and intervention of potential developmental issues can lead to children experiencing ongoing issues across their lifespans and, ultimately, increase their health care and education costs.
 Home visiting programs have been shown to improve children’s development and health, as well as school readiness.
 Home visiting programs can increase parental confidence and decrease child abuse and neglect, maternal depression, and low-weight births.
 (MIECHV, 2019).

-Maternal, Infant and Early Childhood Home Visiting programs are implemented in all 50 U.S. states, five territories, and 22 tribal communities, and over 50 percent of U.S counties (NHVRC, 2021).
+Maternal, Infant and Early Childhood Home Visiting programs are implemented in all 50 U.S. states, five territories, 22 tribal communities, and over 50 percent of U.S counties (NHVRC, 2021).
 Local health departments, community-based organizations, and state agencies work in partnership to administer the MIECHV program and to fully integrate systems of care aimed at improving outcomes for families.
 In total, home visitors provided 3.2 million home visits to nearly 300,000 families in 2020 (NHVRC, 2021).
 Of the more than 3.2 million home visits provided, nearly 1.5 million were virtual visits as a result of the COVID-19 pandemic.
 The American Rescue Plan Act of 2021, allocated additional funds to home visiting and MIECHV will distribute these funds to help programs continue and expand services, meet families’ basic needs, address the well-being of their workforce, and beyond (NHVRC, 2021).

 Maternal, Infant and Early Childhood Home Visiting programs are implemented in